PValenti96/PValenti96.github.io/README.md

 Just as the enhancements covered different areas of expertise, they also covered different course outcomes I set out to accomplish for this project.
 These course outcomes were:

-- Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
+- 1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
-- Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+- 2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
-- Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
+- 3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
-- Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+- 4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
-- Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
+- 5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

 ## Enhancement One

 **CSV Export Functionality**
-The CSV export functionality made the data from the app transferable, amrking a siginficant increase int he overall useffulness of the app.
-The enahnbcment combs through the Weight_Data object, extarcting dates, current weights, and distance from goal weights.
+The CSV export functionality made the data from the app transferable, marking a significant increase in the overall usefulness of the app.
+The enhancement combs through the Weight_Data object, extracting dates, current weights, and distances from goal weights.
 It then writes this data into a shareable .csv file.
-By setting a properly labled header row, the file is easily read in other porgeams like Excel or Google.
-From a plannong perspective, this enhancemnet focuses on user centered design, as it keeps in mind that users may need this data for other apps/uses.
-Additionally, it shows a deep understanding of the data storage system belonging to Android devices.
-By taking advantage of tools native to Android like its Storage Access Framework users get greater control over what they do with these xported files.
-The lomgeivty of the app is inmcreased as other users, healthcaren providers, and important parties can anlayze thed ata from this app themsleves without needing the app or suer account.
+By setting a properly labeled header row, the file can be easily read in other programs like Excel or Google Sheets.
+From a planning perspective, this enhancement focuses on user-centered design, as it considers that users may need this data for other applications or uses.
+Additionally, it demonstrates a strong understanding of the data storage systems in Android devices.
+By leveraging native tools like the Storage Access Framework, users gain greater control over how these exported files are stored and shared.
+The longevity of the app is increased as healthcare providers, researchers, and other important parties can analyze the data independently without requiring the app or a user account.
+This improvment helped me meet course outcopme four, where I, "Demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions...".

 <img width="552" height="1221" alt="image" src="https://github.com/user-attachments/assets/6408673c-d2dc-443a-92a6-f79bccf1f13e" />